What is your most memorable wedding?

 What about your business are you most proud of?

 My ability to connect with people and put them at ease.
 When I'm told at the end of the day that it felt more like having a friend at their wedding and they love their photos, then I feel like I did a great job.

 What is your No. 1 wedding planning tip for couples?

-Book your chosen photographer as soon as possible, we often book our services a year in advance.
+Book your chosen photographer as soon as possible, we often book our services a year, even 2 in advance.

 Describe your typical process with a couple.

 I like to get to know my couples as much as possible before the big day, so I like to meet up first and have a cuppa and show my previous work in print.
 It's that bit better than just seeing it on a screen.
 If they decide to book I like doing an engagement shoot.
 Some couples are not used to having their photo taken so this is a bit of an icebreaker.
 It gets them used to me and how I work and we can discuss the kind of photos they'd like on the day.
 It also means that on the day they feel a lot more relaxed because they know what to expect.
 It ensures I know as much as possible about them and their relationship.
 The family relationships and who is who which again means I know who and whose connections to photograph on the day.
 It might be grandma who is really close the the bride.
 Or a family member that lives abroad.
 I find weddings are also times for families to reconnect.